grecco-project/.github/profile/README.md

 The contributions of this sub-project to the further development of the state of the art and its implementation in practice are aimed at the following areas:

-The contributions of this sub-project to the further development of the state of the art and its implementation in practice are sought in the following areas:

 - Development of the coordination mechanism based on mechanism design theory.
 - Development of algorithmically supported, self-learning trading strategies for participation in the mechanism
 - Robustness of the system by resolving conflicting goals and avoiding “surge” of the system